openedx/openedx-filters/docs/concepts/hooks-extension-framework.rst

 sees or experiences in the platform.
 Other cases are informative only.
 All cases are meant to be extended using Open edX plugins and configuration.

 Hooks can be of two types, events and filters.
-Events are in essence signals, in that they are sent in specific application places and whose listeners can extend functionality.
+Events are in essence Django signals, in that they are sent in specific application places and whose listeners can extend functionality.
 On the other hand Filters are passed data and can act on it before this data is put back in the original application flow.
 In order to allow